Joule Heating of Tungsten Wire

 Solve the PDE Model

-There are two types of the boundary conditions involved in the electrostatic current model.
+There are two types of the boundary conditions involved in the stationary current model.
 At both ends of the wire an electric potential difference is applied.

 On the remaining boundary a default electrical insulation boundary condition: is implicitly used.

-Next we visualize the electric potential field within the tungsten wire.
+Next, the electric potential field is visualized within the tungsten wire.

 Since the electric conductivity is homogeneous throughout the wire, the electric potential decreases linearly from left to right .

-With the potential field in hand we can calculate the corresponding heat generated by the electric current.
-The steady-state temperature field is then solved for by the heat transfer model in the following section.
+The corresponding heat generated by the electric current can now be calculated from the potential field .
+The steady-state temperature field is solved for by the heat transfer model in the following section.

 Heat Transfer Model